Kojobo/CreativePortfolio/content/portfolio/VennDiagram.md

 weight: 3
 ---

-Can you make a Venn Diagram using a shape other than a circle?
+Can you make a Venn Diagram with more than 3 circles?
+What about a shape other than a circle?

 <!--more-->